 Please let us know when booking if you do not want to be seen by a doctor in training.

 These doctors may video surgeries and also may ask for patient questionnaires to be filled in about them so that their trainers can ensure that they are competent to practice.
-You may be asked to participate in this and we hope that you will consent.
+You may be asked to participate in this with written consent.
 In video surgeries, it is only the talking element of the consultation that is recorded, not the examination.
 If you decide not to take part in a video surgery, we fully respect your decision and would like to reassure you this will not adversely affect any care that you receive from our team.